-3. 621 Making recommendations to the Board for Lease of University Lands, and the Board of Regents, as appropriate, for periodic oil and gas lease sales of University Lands, and for unitization, pooling and other transactions involving oil and gas leasehold and royalty interests and other mineral interests in University Lands, after such recommendations have been approved by the Vice Chancellor for Lands Management.
-3. 622 Organizing, directing, guiding, setting objec-

-- tives and standards for, and assigning and evaluating the work of all personnel reporting to him. - 3.623 Reviewing periodically the terms and conditions of forms and transactions involving oil and gas interests in University Lands, and making recommendations with respect thereto to the Vice Chancellor for Lands Management. - 3.624 Reporting regularly to the Vice Chancellor for Lands Management all activities, developments and problems which could significantly affect System interests in University Lands, together with his recommendations with respect thereto. - 3.625 Working closely with the Board for Lease of University Lands in the discharge of its duties and responsibilities. - 3.626 Coordinating with the Manager of University Lands - Surface Interests in the discharge of their duties and responsibilities. - 3.63 Manager of University Lands Surface Interests.
-Subject to delegation by the Vice Chancellor for Lands Management and General Counsel, the Manager of University Lands - Surface Interests is responsible for providing field supervision of System operations, activities, and transactions pertaining to surface interests, water rights and oil and gas field operations in or on University Lands.
+of ity set by said vice Chancettor, such

+Manager's re gular duties include:

+3.621 Making recommendations to the Board for

+Lease of University Lands, and the Board

+of Regents, as appropriate, for periodic oil

+and gas lease sales of University Lands, and

+for unitization, pooling and other transactions

+involving oil and gas leasehold and royalty

+interests and other mineral interests in

+University Lands, after such recommendations

+have been approved by the Vice Chancellor

+for Lands Management.

+3.622 Organizing, directing, guiding, setting objec-

+tives and standards for, and assigning and

+evaluating the work of all personnel reporting

+to him.

+3. 623 Reviewing periodically the terms and condi-

+tions of forms and transactions involving oil

+and gas interests in University Lands, and

+making recommendations with respect

+thereto to the Vice Chancellor for Lands

+Management.

+3.624 Reporting regularly to the Vice Chancellor

+for Lands Management all activities, develop-

+ments and problems which could significantly

+affect System interests in University Lands,

+together with his recommendations with

+Working closely with the Board for Lease of University Lands in the discharge of its development and production on the University Lands.
+Within limits of authority set by said Vice Chancellor, such their duties and responsibilities.